Skip to main content

 Extrajudicial killings

-Extrajudicial killing — war powers violation · 2020
+Extrajudicial killing — summary execution of foreign official · 2020

 A US drone strike at Baghdad International Airport on January 3, 2020 killed Qassem Soleimani, commander of Iran's IRGC Quds Force.
-The strike was executed without congressional authorization, without Iraqi government consent, on Iraqi territory.
+The administration ordered the killing and the killing was carried out — on Iraqi soil, without Iraqi government consent.
+No evidence presented publicly.
+No deliberation.
+No due process.
 Iraq's parliament voted to expel US forces in response.

-Extrajudicial killing — war powers violation · 2025
+Extrajudicial killing — sustained military campaign · 2025

-Yemen strikes 2025 — sustained US military campaign; War Powers Resolution vetoed
+Yemen strikes 2025 — sustained military campaign; strikes on civilian infrastructure; Congress blocked

 Trump launched a sustained US military campaign against Houthi positions in Yemen in 2025.
 Multiple strikes hit civilian infrastructure.
-Congress passed War Powers Resolutions attempting to require authorization; Trump vetoed them.
+The administration ordered the killings and the killings were carried out.
+A bipartisan Congress passed War Powers Resolutions; Trump vetoed them.

 Source: Yemen civil war — Wikipedia